416365416c/qt-qml-demo-playground/README.md

 # qt-qml-demo-playground

 There are a lot of fun QML demos that just don't make the cut for Qt's high quality standards.
 And no matter how many particles you dress it up in, rock-paper-scissors is too lowest common denominator.
-But I'll dump my stuff here!
+But as long as git repositories are free, it's worth keeping a copy around.

 ## Contents Summary
 * devdays13 - My Presentation(s) from devdays 2013